Anxiety Psychoeducation

 Understanding anxiety is key to managing it.
 Once we have a better idea of the neuroscience and evolutionary roots of anxiety we are able to put in place tools that will work to rewire our brain, and ultimately help us to form a more helpful relationship with anxiety.

-Anxiety is an emotion.
-It can show up in our mind as worrying thoughts, fear-based thoughts around uncertainty and the unknown, and over-thinking.
-Some people report that anxious thoughts interrupt their quality of sleep, and can lead to mental rumination, over-thinking and catastrophising.
-Generally, anxiety is a worry or concern for something that is in the future, versus the emotion of fear that is considered to be more about an immediate and present threat.
+Anxiety is a natural human emotion.
+It can show up in our minds as worrying thoughts, fear of uncertainty or the unknown, and overthinking.
+Some people find that anxious thoughts interfere with their sleep and lead to mental rumination and catastrophising.
+Generally, anxiety is a concern or worry about something in the future, whereas fear is usually a response to an immediate and present threat.

-Anxiety is also often felt in the body as:
+Anxiety is also often felt in the body.
+Common physical sensations include:

 Restlessness